alan-turing-institute/profet/paper/paper.md

 #
 ```

 During initialisation, the default database can be specified in the constructor of the `profet.Fetcher` class.
 This should be a string containing either "pdb" for the PDB database or "alphafold" for the AlphaFold database.
 In the example, the PDB database was specified.
 After initialisation, the fetcher can then be used to download structures from the specified database.
-This can be done by using the `profet.Fetcher.get_file` method and by specifiying the `uniprot_id` of the protein of interest.
-In the example, an apoferritin model ("4v1w") is downloaded.
-If the entry does not exist, then an exception is raised.
+This can be done by using the `profet.Fetcher.get_file` method and by specifying the id of the protein of interest.
+In the example, an apoferritin model ("4v1w") is downloaded, using the PDB id.

+The universal identification value that works across platforms is the Uniprot ID.
+This is due to alphafold categorising structures only by their unique UniprotID, while PDB has a correspondent ID, as the same molecule can have different experimental entries.
+If the entry does not exist in any of the databases, then an exception is raised.

 When downloading the protein structure, the `filetype` keyword can also be specified to choose between "cif" or "pdb" file if available.
 If the requested file type is not available then *profet* will attempt to download whichever file type is available.
 For example, if "cif" is requested but only "pdb" is available, the pdb file will be downloaded.
 If no file type is specified then the pdb file will be download if present, otherwise the cif file will be downloaded.
 Additionally, the `filesave` boolean flag can be used to specify whether or not the protein structure should be saved automatically to disk.
 By default this is set to False, in which case the returned filename is `None` and only the filedata is returned as a binary string.
 If `filesave` is `True`, then the file is saved into the current working directory.